gnif/LookingGlass/doc/usage.rst

-This capture interface also looks for and reads the value of the system environment variable `NVFBC_PRIV_DATA` if it has been set, documentation on it's usage however is unavailble.
+This capture interface also looks for and reads the value of the system environment variable `NVFBC_PRIV_DATA` if it has been set, documentation on it's usage however is unavailable.